Robert K. Ream

 - RAND Corporation

 Robert K. Ream joined the UC Riverside faculty in 2004 after postdoctoral fellowships at Princeton University and the RAND Corporation.
 His research interests include social capital and the social dynamics of racial, social class, and linguistic inequality in K-12 and higher education settings.
 His work appears in scholarly journals including American Educational Research Journal, Sociology of Education, Educational Evaluation and Policy Analysis, Social Forces, and Teachers College Record.
 His book Uprooting Children: Mobility, Social Capital, and Mexican American Achievement, was published in 2005 by LFB Scholarly Publishing, New York, in the book series, “The New Americans: Recent Immigration and American Society.”
-Professor Ream will be on leave from UCR, starting July 2013, to take up responsibilities as an Associate Program Officer at the Spencer Foundation in Chicago ( http://www.spencer.org/ ).
+While on leave from UCR (2103-2015), Professor Ream served as an Associate Program Officer at the Spencer Foundation in Chicago ( http://www.spencer.org/ ).
 Spencer is widely recognized as a leading sponsor of high quality research in many education subfields.
 Before embarking on a career in research, Dr. Ream served as a legislative aide to former California State Senator Gary K. Hart.

 Ream, R. (2005).
 Uprooting Children: Mobility, Social Capital and Mexican American Achievement.
 LFB Scholarly Publishing LLC.
 New York, New York.